 1. Missing the Deadline

-The Open Enrollment Period is Nov.
-1 through Dec.
-15, 2020.
-During this timeframe, participants will be able to select a health insurance plan for coverage that will start on January 1, 2021.
+The Open Enrollment Period is going on now through August 15, 2021.
 It is very difficult to qualify to sign up for health insurance on the Marketplace beyond the designated timeframe.
 Usually, adjustments or new enrollments are allowed only as a result of a major life event, such as marriage, divorce, job loss or a new child.

 2. Misunderstanding Costs

 During Open Enrollment, some people only look at the cost of premiums and don’t take into consideration the deductibles, copays, coinsurance and out-of-pocket maximums.
 These are all important factors that will help determine your overall health care costs in 2021.

 A basic high-deductible plan generally has the lowest monthly premium, but it requires the policy holder to spend more before full coverage kicks in.
 Some people mistakenly select this option because they think it will be cheapest, but they ultimately pay more out of pocket.
 Navigators suggest a quick assessment of your health care spending over the last couple of years.
 If you tend to undershoot your deductible, you might be better off moving to a high-deductible plan.
 If you usually hit your deductible before it resets, you could come out ahead by paying a higher premium for a heartier plan.
 Remember: The cost of many preventive measures, such as mammograms, colonoscopies and cholesterol screenings, are covered 100% before you meet your deductible and require no copay.

 4. Opting Out

 A few years ago, not buying health insurance meant facing a potentially costly penalty.
 While that penalty no longer exists, forgoing coverage is a big mistake.
 A single illness or injury could total thousands of dollars out of pocket.